al63/SublimeFiles/README.md

 Sublime files an be activated with the command palette command: "Sublime Files: Open Navigator", or with the key command ctrl+super+n (or ctrl+alt+n for windows).

-Directories and files will show up.
-By selecting a directory, Sublime Files will move into the directory.
+Selecting a directory will nagivate to the directory and selecting a file will open the file.
-By selecting a file, Sublime Files will pop up options that can be applied onto the file.
+Selecting "." (current directory) will pop up a small list of actions that can be applied onto the directory.

-Options of note are ".", "..", "~/", and "\* To current view".

-"."
-Stays in the current directory, and provides potential options for manipulating the current directory.
-(current only allows creating new files into the directory).

-".." navigates one level above the current directory, "~/" goes to the home directory, and "\* To current view" goes to the directory containing the current file being edited.